|

 American Institute of Architects

-you identify?
-Unless you scored 100 percent and especially if
+identify?
+Unless you scored 100 percent and especially if you're in the

-you're in the habit of labeling all old buildings either "colonial"
+habit of labeling all old buildings either "colonial" or "Victorian, "

-and "Victorian" are not really styles, as the authors
+us.
+(And "colonial" and "Victorian" are not really styles, as the

 When was it built?
 Why does it look that way?
 What style is it?

-300 years of American architecture.
-Now in a new edition designed
+years of American architecture.
+Now in a new edition designed for easy

-for easy identification of buildings on the road or at home What
+identification of buildings on the road or at home What Style Is It?

-Style Is It? gives a unique overview of America's architectural
+gives a unique overview of America's architectural styles.
+Individual

-Shingle, or Queen Anne and Italianate, you may need What Style
+Queen Anne and Italianate, you may need What Style Is It?, a

-Is It?, a picture-and-prose handbook [that] strips away the mysteries
+picture-and-prose handbook [that] strips away the mysteries of

 Chicago Tribune

-that's where problems arise.
-American builders adapted Roman,
+where problems arise.
+American builders adapted Roman, Greek, Spanish,

-Greek, Spanish, English and Continental styles to produce some
+English and Continental styles to produce some often impressive often

 ISBN: 0-89133-116-6

-with its many photographs and illustrations, should be of value
+pocket-sized guide, with its many photographs and illustrations, should

-to anyone interested in identifying and enjoying the architectural
+be of value to anyone interested in identifying and enjoying the

 New York Times